 Seal of Biliteracy

 The State Seal of Biliteracy is attached to the diploma of students who have met the state requirements for biliteracy.
 Districts must adopt board policies to recognize this seal.
 ACOE helps districts to adopt such programs and policies so that students can achieve the State Seal of Biliteracy.

-ACOE provides California English Language Development Test (CELDT) trainings for CELDT test administrators.
-California public schools must administer the CEDLT to newly enrolled students whose primary language is not English within 30 calendar days after their enrollment.
-The CELDT is given annually to English learners until they are reclassified.
+California public schools must administer the ELPAC to newly enrolled students whose primary language is not English within 30 calendar days of their enrollment.
+The ELPAC is given annually to English learners until they are reclassified.